 A few years back a friend gave me this sign.
 Not thinking too much about it and wanting to display my gift, I hung this little sign where I could see it every single day.
-I thought it might provide some encouragement and be a little needed reminder of my duty to never give up on faith and love, and for about a month it did.
-Then as you would expect, life happened and I was neck deep in one of the toughest seasons of my life.
+I thought it might provide some encouragement and be a little reminder of my duty to never give up on faith and love…and for about a month it did.
+But as you would expect, life happened and I found myself neck deep in one of the toughest seasons of my life.
 Consequently, looking at that sign every single day didn’t seem so sweet, especially the longer my season grew and the darker it became.

 Month after month and through many tears, I stared at the sign and it stared right back at me, and strangely enough it’s words began to feel heavy and undoing.
 I began to wonder if these words were a balance that had been given to weigh me and to show me that I had been found wanting.
 It seemed that the words were not a reminder but a task “to never give up on faith and love” and that task was growing heavier by the day- sometimes by the hour.
 As a result, this sign didn’t encourage me.
 Instead, it mocked me.
 But every day I looked at the sign and I would try to conjure up the “soulforce”to not give up on faith and love.
 Yet, every day I became more and more aware of just how weak, desperate and close I was to giving up on faith and love.

 In being radically honest about my inability to conjure up tenacity, strength, grit and determination to not give up on faith and love, I heard Truth say- “It is not about you giving up on faith and love but remembering that faith and Love does not and will not ever give up on you.”